darkrenaissance/darkfi/doc/src/dev/contribute.md

 * **Documentation:** general documentation and code docs (cargo doc).
 This is a very important work for example [overview](https://darkrenaissance.github.io/darkfi/arch/overview.html) page is out of date.
+    * We need a tutorial on writing smart contracts.
 * **TODO** and **FIXME** are throughout the codebase.
 Find your favourite one and begin hacking.
     * DarkIRC encrypted DMs to nonexistant users should not be allowed.
     * Currently closing DarkIRC with ctrl-c stalls in `p2p.stop()`.
 This should be fixed.
     * Add `log = path` and `log_level = debug` config setting to DarkIRC
 * **Tooling:** Creating new tools or improving existing ones.
+    * Improve the ZK tooling.
+For example tools to work with txs, smart contracts and ZK proofs.
+    * Also document zkrunner and other tools.
 * **Tests:** Throughout the project there are either broken or commented out unit tests, they need to be fixed.
 * **Cleanup:** General code cleanup. for example flattening headers and improving things like in [this commit](https://github.com/darkrenaissance/darkfi/commit/9cd9c3113eed1b5f0bcad2ee449ef926d0908d55).